kamyargerami/matrix-docker/README.md

 external-ip=YourServerIP
 ```

-6. Change the `example.com` with your domain in below command and run it
+6. Change the `example.com` with your domain in the below command and run it
 ```
 docker run -it --rm -v matrix_synapse_data:/data -e SYNAPSE_SERVER_NAME=example.com -e SYNAPSE_REPORT_STATS=yes matrixdotorg/synapse:v1.63.0 generate
 ```

 7. Edit `/var/lib/docker/volumes/matrix_synapse_data/_data/homeserver.yaml` file and change it as below:

-- You need to replace the database config to postgresql
+- You need to replace the database config to PostgreSQL

 Don't worry about the database security, this is not going to expose to the internet.